VEZY/PlantBiophysics.jl/docs/src/simulation/first_simulation.md

 ## Results

-The results of the computations are stored in the `status` field of the model list.
-To get the value for each given variable we can just index the object like so:
+The results of the computations are stored in the outputs structure returned by the `run!` function.
+The last timestep values can also be found in the `status` field of the `ModelList`.
+To get the value for each given variable we can just index the output structure like so:

 ```@example usepkg
-leaf[:A]
+out_sim[:A]
 ```

 Another simpler way to get all the results at once is to use `DataFrame`:

 ```@example usepkg
 using DataFrames
-DataFrame(leaf)
+PlantSimEngine.convert_outputs(out_sim, DataFrame)
 ```

 Or simply by printing the object:

 ```@example usepkg
-leaf
+out_sim
 ```

 ## Wrap-up